 Strength Training for Women

 Have you ever heard (or uttered) the phrase, “But lifting weights will make me look manly!”?
-This new selfie trend is helping to shatter that myth.
-“There is absolutely no way that women can get ‘big muscles’ lifting weights in a reasonable strength training program,” Dale explains.
+This new selfie trend is helping shatter that myth.
+“There is absolutely no way that women can get ‘big muscles’ lifting weights in a reasonable strength-training program,” Dale explains.

 Why?
 Because it’s just not how women’s bodies are engineered.
 “Men are genetically predisposed to build more muscle than women,” Thieme explains.
 “Barring the use of steroids, most women will struggle to ever be able to build as much lean mass as most men.”

 Dale adds, “Women who claim they ‘get bigger’ from lifting are often referring to the fact that they [may] appear larger after weight training due to building additional lean mass without losing the fat on top, contributing to a slightly bulkier look.”
 But the right program will help you shed the excess fat as well, resulting in a more slender physique.